2004–05 Bangladeshi cricket season

-The 2004–05 Bangladeshi cricket season featured the inaugural Test series in Bangladesh between Bangladesh and New Zealand.
+The 2004–05 Bangladeshi cricket season featured Bangladesh's inaugural home Test series against New Zealand.
 The season also featured tours by India and Zimbabwe.
 The Bangladesh teams claimed their first test series victory in this season against Zimbabwe.

 International tours

 New Zealand Cricket team in Bangladesh

 New Zealand played 2 Test matches and 3 one day internationals (ODI) against Bangladesh in October 2004.
 New Zealand won both the Test matches and won all three ODIs.